SUPERCHARGE YOUR ONLINE VISIBILITY! CONTACT US AND LET’S ACHIEVE EXCELLENCE TOGETHER!

 What it is: A Python library for parsing HTML and XML documents.

-Why it is used: After retrieving the raw HTML with requests, BeautifulSoup is used to extract clean and structured text from HTML tags like headings, paragraphs, and list items.
-This ensures the text passed to the NER model is meaningful and not cluttered by code, ads, or navigation.
+Why it is used: Extracts clean, structured text from HTML tags such as headings, paragraphs, and lists, ensuring the content passed to the NER model is meaningful and free of clutter.

 re (Regular Expressions)

-What it is: A built-in Python module for string matching and pattern searching.
+What it is: A built-in Python module for pattern matching and text

-Why it is used: Helps in cleaning and preprocessing the extracted text — such as removing non-text characters, unwanted line breaks, or HTML artifacts before sending it to the NER model.
+Why it is used: leans and preprocesses text by removing non-text characters, unwanted line breaks, or HTML artifacts before sending it to the NER model.

 collections.Counter and collections.defaultdict

-What it is: Built-in tools in Python to handle counting and grouping.
+What it is: Built-in Python tools for counting and grouping.

 Why it is used: